 Alexander grew up at 635 Park Avenue.
 He also lived at 141 East 72nd Street, 580 Park Avenue, 18 Christopher Street, 473 West End Ave., 322 Central Park West and 320 Central Park West.
 Alexander attended Allen Stevenson, Middlesex and Stanford.
 After a career in journalism, including stints at The Nation and CBS, Peters ran startup ventures while based in Amagansett, where he still maintains a home.

 Mr. Peters is the President of Amagansett-Springs Aquifer Protection, a groundwater protection group in East Hampton.
-He is on the board of the New York League of Conservation Voters.
 He is an avid equestrian and for many years was on the Northeast and Long Island Jumper circuit.
-Peters started both the Grandmasters and Great Grandmasters’ divisions in the sport of Ultimate Frisbee and every year his East Hampton tournament is the highlight of the Grandmaster’s division.
+Peters started the Grandmasters, Great Grandmasters’ and now Legends' divisions in the sport of Ultimate Frisbee and every year his East Hampton tournament is the highlight of the beginning of the competitive season.
+Peters just Captained the MidAtlantic at the first ever Legend's Division World Championships.
 He scored the winning goal of the 1999 World Championships for the New York Master’s team he was the captain of, Cigar.